Port Jervis Line: MTA/NJ Transit use

+In 1983, Conrail installed continuous welded rail on the line between Tuxedo and Suffern, and between Middletown and Harriman.

 The MTA initially equipped the lines with second-hand equipment.
 In 1984, the Main Line between Harriman and Middletown was abandoned, and service was moved to the longer (by 6 miles) Graham Line, the Erie's freight cutoff.
 Officially, the first day of regular service on the Graham Line was April 18, 1983.
 Since this was the first passenger service on the Graham line, new stations were built, but without facilities in order to minimize costs.
 At the time this was a very unpopular move with commuters, who were used to having their trains stop right in the center of their towns.
 However, the MTA cited that it was responding to pressure by the towns to have the service moved out of the populated areas due to "traffic concerns" caused by the closures of the grade crossings.
 The Graham Line passed through no populated areas, and driving to the new stations was an additional time cost for many commuters.
 However, others wanted trains out of the center of the towns, and so the switch was made.
 The old mainline was no longer used for freight, so following the move to the Graham line, it was abandoned.
 The line from Harriman to Middletown is now the Orange County Heritage Trail.

+On October 27, 1991, all but one pair of trains on the line now ran through to or from Hoboken instead of operating as shuttles to or from Suffern.
+Three Port Jervis-bound PM trains, and four Hoboken-bound AM trains began making limited stops in New Jersey.
+The shuttle service had been implemented in August 1982 with RDCs.

+Improvements and MTA lease

-In the mid-1990s, as Orange County started to become a popular place for commuters, political pressure caused the MTA to start improving service, building a new station in Middletown-Town of Wallkill, expanding parking at Harriman, and other improvements.
-In the 2000s, growth in Orange County accelerated, so the MTA added more service, and started to expand parking lots, which became paid lots in line with the rest of the Metro-North system.
+In the mid-1990s, as Orange County started to become a popular place for commuters, political pressure caused the MTA to start improving service and stations.
+In the 2000s, growth in Orange County accelerated; stations were upgraded with expanded parking lots, which became paid lots in line with the rest of the Metro-North system.

-In spring 1997, the Norfolk Southern Corporation (NS) and the CSX Corporation agreed to acquire Conrail, and the acquisition was approved on July 23, 1998, and implemented in 1999.
+Metro-North had a handshake agreement with Conrail to purchase the line for $9.8 million in 1997, but it was not completed before the Norfolk Southern Corporation (NS) and the CSX Corporation agreed to acquire Conrail in spring 1997 for $10 billion.
+Metro-North had estimated it would cost $88.5 million to bring the line into a state of good repair.
+The acquisition was approved on July 23, 1998, and was implemented in 1999.
 As part of the transaction, the Port Jervis Line went under the control of NS.

-Metro-North leased the entire line from Norfolk Southern on April 1, 2003, for 49 years, with the possibility of outright purchase in 2006.
-Also in 2003, Secaucus Junction station opened, reducing travel time to Midtown.